NOTE: This 2020 Festival has been cancelled. The world premiere of Omar will be postponed until the 2021 Festival. For more information, click here.

-On May 22, 2020, Spoleto Festival USA’s 44th season will open with a world premiere, a newly commissioned opera by Rhiannon Giddens, a Grammy winning singer, songwriter, and banjoist known for exploring the legacy of African-American folk traditions.
+On May 22, 2020, Spoleto Festival USA’s 44th season will open with a world premiere—a newly commissioned opera by Rhiannon Giddens, a Grammy winning singer, songwriter, and banjoist known for exploring the legacy of African-American folk traditions.
 Giddens has been tapped to mold the opera—creating the libretto and writing the music—and Michael Abels, an American composer who wrote the music for Jordan Peele’s acclaimed films Get Out and Us, is working closely with Giddens to develop the score.
-The opera, currently untitled, is based on the life and autobiography of Omar Ibn Said.
+The opera, titled Omar, is based on the life and autobiography of Omar Ibn Said.

 Who was Omar Ibn Said?

 Omar Ibn Said was an enslaved Muslim-African man who was brought to Charleston in 1807.
 The opera’s story traces his spiritual journey from Africa to his capture and enslavement in the Carolinas.
 Much of what we know about Ibn Said comes from his autobiography, which he penned in Arabic in 1831.
 To create the opera, Giddens has also conducted extensive research and studied with numerous religious leaders and scholars to create a work that is historically and religiously informed and to augment parts of Ibn Said’s narrative that are unknown.